YoKummy/IoT-project/README.md

 ## Step by step

-### FIRST!
+### STEP 1!
 You need a box and some component
 ![Alt text](images/IMG_2330.jpg)
-Bread board is optional if you want to add some button or led or other component.
+Bread board is optional, you can add some buttons, leds or other component.
-### Boom, box finished!
+### STEP 2!
+Boom, box finished!
 ![Alt text](images/IMG_2341.jpg)
-### Put your whole component into it
+### STEP 3!
+Put your whole component into it
 ![Alt text](images/IMG_2342.jpg)
 I put the lcd on front and carve a hole to hold it.
 ![Alt text](images/IMG_2343.jpg)